mozilla/glean/docs/user/pings/custom.md

 ## Loading custom ping metadata into your application or library

-Glean generates code from `pings.yaml` in a `Pings` object, which must be instantiated so Glean can send pings by name.
+The Glean SDK build generates code from `pings.yaml` in a `Pings` object, which must be instantiated so Glean can send pings by name.
 This object must be registered with Glean from your startup code (such as in your application's `onCreate` method or a function called from that method).

 ```